basho/riak_function_contrib/function-contrib-gollum/Home.md

 # Where to start with Riak Function Contrib

-* If you're looking for an overview of the project, keep reading.
+* If you're looking for an overview of the project, keep reading
 * Scroll down to the **Contributing** section to learn how to add a function to the repo
 * The list of available MapReduce functions can be found [[here|map-reduce-functions]]
-* The Pre- and Post- Commit Functions are [[here|pre-and-post-commits]].
+* The Pre- and Post- Commit Functions are [[here|pre-and-post-commits]]
 * Other Functions (Importing/Exporting Data, Bucket Reloading, etc.) can be [[found here|other-functions]]

 ## Functions in Riak